IF YOU'RE LOOKING FOR PROBLEM SOLVERS AND RESULTS, YOU'VE COME TO THE RIGHT PLACE.

 Few in the Rescue Mission world (or in the fundraising world generally) love the summer.
 On one hand you might get some vacation but on the other hand you know that income during those months will be challenging.
 Even though you plan and work hard to keep the dreaded summer slump at bay, there it is.

 At Oneicity, we can’t wave a magic wand and make summer income roll in like November’s but we offer strategies to make summer as good as it can be.
 We help donors understand.

-One of our medium sized Rescue Mission clients, is located in an urban area that faces serious “compassion fatigue” because of more and more people experiencing homelessness in visible ways.
+One of our medium sized Rescue Mission clients, is located in an area that faces serious competition for the donor’s attention and dollar.
 As part of our ongoing direct mail strategy, we deploy a set of summer coupons in direct mail to raise donor awareness and to give donors the opportunity to help all summer.
 Many organizations do similar strategies but not everyone enjoys these results.

 Why the great results?

 Messaging: We told our client’s story in a compelling way through a well-designed direct mail package.
 We didn’t do any budget shortfall language or scare tactics.
 We told our client’s story and made it clear how donors could help.
 And help they did!